 Role of the Audit Committee for Interested Person Transactions

-The Manager's internal control procedures are intended to ensure that Interested Person Transactions are conducted at arm's length and on normal commercial terms, and are not prejudicial to CCT and Unitholders' interests.
+The Manager's internal control procedures are intended to ensure that Interested Person Transactions are conducted at arm's length, on normal commercial terms and are not prejudicial to CCT and Unitholders' interests.